devacfr/reflow-maven-skin/src/site/markdown/doc/snippets/alerts.md

 {{< /code-section >}}
 {{% /example %}}

-{{< callout color="warning" level="5" title="Conveying meaning to assistive technologies" >}}
+{{< callout color="warning" >}}

-Using color to add meaning only provides a visual indication, which will not be conveyed to users of assistive technologies – such as screen readers.
-Ensure that information denoted by the color is either obvious from the content itself (e.g. the visible text), or is included through alternative means, such as additional text hidden with the `.sr-only` class.
+**Accessibility tip**: Using color to add meaning only provides a visual indication, which will not be conveyed to users of assistive technologies like screen readers.
+Please ensure the meaning is obvious from the content itself (e.g., the visible text with a [sufficient color contrast](https://getbootstrap.com/docs/5.3/getting-started/accessibility/#color-contrast)) or is included through alternative means, such as additional text hidden with the `.visually-hidden` class.
 {{< /callout >}}

 ## Link color